 - The student Grievant or the Responding Party may consult with the Student Grievance Officer at any time.

 - The College’s Student Grievance Officer is the Dean of Learning Resources and Student Success, David B. Ziemba.
-Dean Ziemba's office is located on the top floor of the M. M. Wilkens Building (formerly the South Building) in Room 216A, phone extension 4345.
+Dean Ziemba's office is located on the top floor of the Maureen M. Wilkens Hall (formerly the South Hall) in Room 216A, phone extension 4345.

 - The Student Grievance Procedure may not be used to address allegations of discrimination, including sexual harassment.
 When a student believes that he/she has been discriminated against due to his/her race, creed, religion, color, sex, sexual orientation, gender identify, age, disability, veteran status, genetic information or national origin, the College’s Affirmative Action Grievance Procedure is a mechanism for resolution.
 The College’s Affirmative Action Grievance Procedure is contained in the College’s Affirmative Action Plan.

-- The College's Affirmative Action Officer is the Assistant Vice President of Human Resources.
-The office is located in the Nickerson Administration Building, Room 106, phone extension 4307.
+- The College's Affirmative Action Officer is the Interim Associate Vice President of Human Resources, P. Paul Alexander.
+Mr. Alexander's office is located in the Nickerson Administration Building, Room 106, phone extension 4307.

 - If a Grievance involves a grade dispute, a student shall process the Grievance in accordance with the Student Grievance Procedure.
 However, if a grade dispute raises issues of discrimination or sexual harassment, the Grievance should be processed in accordance with the College's Affirmative Action Grievance Procedure and the Affirmative Action Officer shall conduct the process in collaboration with the Senior Academic Officer or designee.